 We have combined over two decades of experience dealing with a variety of I-751 type cases.

-The Government has the right to deny our I-751?
+Does the government have the right to deny our I-751?

-The Service has the right to deny your I-751 petition – even if you are still married – if it does not feel that you and your spouse have sufficiently shown that you have co-mingled your lives together.
+The USCIS has the right to deny your I-751 petition – even if you are still married – if it does not feel that you and your spouse have sufficiently shown that you have co-mingled your lives together.
 They can also issue something called a Request for Evidence (RFE), where they essentially ask you to provide more evidence of the relationship.

 This is why it is so important to work with a licensed and experienced law firm.
 New rules that have recently gone into effect give the Government the right to simply deny a case that does not meet its burden, without first issuing an RFE.
 So it is essential that a case be prepared thoroughly from the get-go.